We aim to develop Global Integral Competence in three areas: HEALTH, WEALTH, and PEACE

 To solve the world’s problems, we need to take a more integral approach by changing the way we communicate our messages across cultures.
 Cosmopolitan Communication might be one of the influential approaches, which is a creation of shared understanding and the Culture Intelligence which refers to an ability to understand, communicate with, and effectively interact with people across cultures.
 It helps us to find simple, but meaningful ways to enrich everyday interactions, because we are part of the game, aware of all the players and ourselves together as a whole.

-Dean: Dr. Anna Storck
+Contact: Dr. Anna Storck